modehnal/GNOMETerminalAutomation/article/presentation_article.md

     ```

-    To list some things that the `before_scenario` does.
+    To list of some things that the `before_scenario` does:
-      - Waiting until `gnome-shell` becomes responsive, there is no point to continue until `gnome-shell` can be found in Atspi tree.
+      - Waiting until `gnome-shell` becomes responsive, there is no point to continue until `gnome-shell` can be found in the Atspi tree.
       - Also sets some attributes that can be used to manipulate the run.
-      - Set timers for current scenarios.
+      - Sets timers for current scenarios.
       - Closes welcome tour - we need to have empty session so we can test.
       - Closes yelp.
       - Closes initial setup.
-      - Set blank screen to never - we need test cases that are also idle for long period of time, do not lock the session.
+      - Sets blank screen to never - we need even test cases that are idle for a long period of time not to lock the session.
       - Sets up embedding for `behave-html-pretty-formatter` - attaching data to the html logs.
       - Makes preparations for asynchronous calls like timeout from the host machine.
       - Creates new keyring so that we are not bothered by polkit dialogs during the suite run.
       - Returning to the home workspace.
       - Starts the recording - this is priceless when debugging or reporting bugs.
 Video of the bug reproducer ready to go.
-      - There are more things but many of them are not important in the context of this article.
+      - There are more things, but many of them are not important in the context of this article.

   - ### After Scenario.